 Opening a bank account is the first stop on the road to a successful financial future.
 No matter which direction you go, it all starts by making that first deposit.
 Just make sure you choose the right path first.

 That means choosing the right bank.
 Here are some guideposts to help you make the best decision for your future.

-Where to open an account
+Where should you open an account?